wazuh/wazuh-documentation/source/office365/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Discover how Wazuh can help you monitor the Office 365 audit log for your organization.
+  :description: Discover how Wazuh helps you monitor the Office 365 audit log for your organization.
 Learn more about it in this section of our documentation.

 .. _office365: